 Debt brings the future into the present.
 It allows a person, household, business, or government to use resources now in exchange for obligation later.
 Debt can build: a home, education, tools, enterprise, medical care, or survival through crisis.
 Debt can also bind: interest, stress, dependence, lost freedom, delayed repair, and burden transferred to others.

 Debt is morally serious because it creates a claim on future labor.
 A borrowed dollar is not only a number.
 It is a portion of time, work, uncertainty, and risk.
 The borrower accepts obligation.
 The lender accepts responsibility for fair terms.
 Those who depend on the borrower may also bear consequences.
-Debt is never merely private when others live with the repayment.
+Debt is never strictly private when others live with the repayment.

 The Stewardship standard is this: use debt only where the purpose, terms, risks, repayment, and affected people can be defended honestly.